Toilet training: signs that your child is ready

 It’s a good idea to start toilet training on a day when you have no plans to leave the house.
 The tips below can help with toilet training once the big day arrives.

-- Sit your child on the potty at times when you’ve noticed she often does a poo, like 30 minutes after eating or after having a bath.
-This doesn’t work for all children – true toilet training begins when your child is aware that she’s doing a wee or poo and is interested in learning the process.
+- Sit your child on the potty at times when poos often happen, like 30 minutes after eating or after having a bath.
+This doesn’t work for all children – true toilet training begins when your child is aware of doing a wee or poo and is interested in learning the process.

-- Look out for signs that your child needs to go to the toilet – some cues include changes in posture, passing wind, going quiet or moving to a different room by himself.
+- Look out for signs that your child needs to go to the toilet.
+Cues include changes in posture, passing wind, going quiet or moving to a different room by themselves.

-- If your child doesn’t do a wee or poo after 3-5 minutes of sitting on the potty or toilet, take her off.
+- If your child doesn’t do a wee or poo after 3-5 minutes of sitting on the potty or toilet, take your child off.
 It’s best not to make your child sit on the toilet for long periods of time, because this will feel like punishment.

 Encouraging and reminding your child

-- Praise your child for trying (even if progress is slow), especially when he’s successful.
+- Praise your child for trying (even if progress is slow), especially when they’re successful.
 You could say, ‘Well done for sitting on the potty’.
-This lets your child know he’s doing a good job.
+This lets your child know they’re doing a good job.
 Gradually reduce the amount of praise as your child masters each part of the process.

-- At different stages throughout the day (but not too often), ask your child if she needs to go to the toilet.
+- At different stages throughout the day (but not too often), ask your child if they need to go to the toilet.
 Gentle reminders are enough – it’s best if your child doesn’t feel pressured.

 - If your child misses the toilet, try not to get frustrated.
 Children don’t usually have accidents on purpose, so just clean up without any comments or fuss.